wbrowar/craft-guide-templates/en_US/general_markdown/templates/content.md

 ## Drafts and Revisions

 Drafts are versions of your content that are unpublished and can be shared with others while the current version of your content exists on your site.
+To start a new draft, click on the "Save as a Draft" button.

 Craft will automatically save new drafts as you make changes to the fields on a piece of content.
 You’ll see the revisions drop down change and a green check mark will appear next to it letting you know that a new draft has been saved.